KirtiThakur1/Web-Dev/README.md

-# This file contains the projects I worked on Using HTML, CSS; and JS.
+# This file contains the projects I worked on:
+Using HTML, CSS; and JS.